 How much should a roof restoration cost?May 26, 2016

 This is a common question we are asked all the time; How much should I expect to pay to have my roof restored or repaired?
 Unfortunately there is no simple answer to this as there are many variables in the cost of any roof restoration and repair.
 This is because every roof is different as too are the requirements of the roof and its owner’s needs.
 What type of roof are we restoring?
-Tile Roof Restoration, Terracotta Roof Restoration, Colorbond Roof Restoration, or a Commercial Roof Restoration.
+Tile, Terracotta, Commerical or Colorbond and Metal?

 A roof restoration typically has two components:

 - Necessary repairs (replacing broken tiles, Re Bedding and Re Pointing the roof, replacing rusted valley irons and damaged flashings, replacing rotten scotia/fascia, replacing damaged roof screws, replacing damaged roof sheets and Gutter Replacement.

 - Roof Treatment and Painting (Roof Cleaning, roof anti fungicide treatment and Roof Painting).

 Clearly there are many different elements that we need to consider in setting a roof restoration cost.
 Other factors that we would need to be considered include; the size of the roof, type and condition of the existing tiles, access and pitch/slope, complexity of the roof and whether it is single or a double story house.